myafka/YAMM/Getting started.md

 Create a [new spreadsheet](https://docs.google.com/spreadsheets/u/0/?tgif=c) for Google Sheets.

 We need to automatically add two parameters: the names of recipients and their email addresses.
 In line 1, enter a name for the column for each parameter.
-The name of the column with recipient names must match the marker from the email template — First Name.
-The name of the column with email addresses — Email.
+The name of the column with recipient names must match the marker from the email template — **First Name**.
+The name of the column with email addresses — **Email**.

 Fill your spreadsheet with all the information.
 Example: